LuoGroup2023/PanTax/README.md

     General options:
         --create                          Create database only.
         --vg FILE                         Path to vg executable file.
+        -n, --next                        Keep the temporary folder for later use at the strain level.
+        --debug                           Keep the temporary folder for any situation.
         -v, --verbose                     Detailed database build log.
-        -t, --threads INT                 Number of processes to run in parallel (default: 64).
+        -t, --threads INT                 Number of processes to run in parallel(default: 64).
         --help, -h                        Print this help message.
         --version                         Print the version info.
     Database creation: